Skip to main content

 Earn a minor in Literacy Education by meeting these requirements.

-Students who complete the Literacy Education minor are eligible to apply for the North Dakota Reading Credential, which enables teachers to work as reading specialists at one of the following levels in North Dakota: K-6 (Elem or Elem/ECE double majors), 5-8 (Elem and Secondary with MLE minor or MLE major), 7-12 (Generalist Credential for English, Social Studies or Science majors).
+Students who complete the Literacy Education minor are eligible to apply for the North Dakota Reading Credential, which enables teachers to work as reading specialists at one of the following levels in North Dakota: K-8 (Elem or Elem/ECE double majors), 5-8 (Elem and Secondary with MLE minor or MLE major), 5-12 (Generalist Credential for English, Social Studies or Science majors).
 NOTE: in North Dakota there is no Early Childhood Reading Credential.
 The coursework meets the requirements for the North Dakota Reading Credential.

 Course List

-T&L 409Reading in the Content Areas (Spring)3
+T&L 409Reading in the Content Areas +3

-T&L 413Assessing and Correcting Reading Difficulties (Summer)2
+T&L 413Assessing and Correcting Reading Difficulties * +3

-T&L 414Corrective Reading Practicum (Summer)2
+T&L 414Corrective Reading Practicum * +2

 Total Credits20